Millions of university graduates around the world have one thing in common: they are all trying to figure out how to pay off student loans.

 Besides, setting up automatic payments can work to your benefit in the sense that you won’t end up accidentally missing a payment.
 Just ensure that you have sufficient funds in your account that can allow the payment to be successfully deducted.

 If you’re lucky, your lender might actually be handing out loyalty discounts.

-These types of discounts vary from company to company.
+These types of discounts vary from to lender to lender .
 Be sure to get in touch with your lender to find out whether you’re eligible for one of these services.